Made To Last

 In 2000, the owner of Outdoor Lifestyle decided to retire, so Outside Edge decided to find a new factory to produce existing designs and also to develop new products for UK and Europe.
 A high quality producer in Shanghai was selected who was already making high end aluminium furniture for distributors in the USA.

 To make patio furniture for the garden that is durable and built for the long term, we make sure that the aluminium, fittings and powder coating is of the highest grade.
 Have a look at other outdoor furniture websites, how is their furniture made and why is the process not thoroughly described?
-We make our own furniture, we don’t rely on a 3rd party and so our products have proven integrity!
 You have to wonder why most retailers only offer a 1 year guarantee?

 No Recycled Aluminium – Outside Edge only specifies unused aluminium as recycled metal usually has impurities which could rust or structurally fail.
 The welding of aluminium furniture is a very skilled task as the temperature tolerances are very narrow and foreign metals will cause random melting points.
 This would make strong welding very difficult.
 We use the 3000 series of aluminium alloys which contain a small amount of manganese.
 The manganese allows the molten metal to run freely when die casting.